What is APV?

 - Terminal Growth Rate: 2.5%

-Adjusted Present Value (APV) Free Cash Flow Calculation
+Step 2.
+Present Value (PV) of Free Cash Flow Calculation

 From our financials, we know that in Year 0, the FCF is $25m while the forecasted years are kept constant at $200m.
 To discount each of the FCFs to the present day, we’ll use the following formula: